 Naturally, as a generator owner, your next follow-up question would be; which is better between a Liquid Propane (LP) or a Natural gas-powered (NG) generator?
 This will help you understand which generator is best for you and the intended purposes.

-On the other hand, the runtime of your liquid propane generator depends on your fuel tank size and the availability of the propane.
-Meaning that your generator might have the capacity to run continuously for a couple of days but be limited to the availability of the fuel to produce electricity until you refill up the tank.
-Although the specific wattage also determines how long it'll run, typically, a 1-2 gallon fuel tank will last you 8-10 hours.
+On the other hand, your liquid propane generator's runtime is determined by the size of your fuel tank and the availability of propane.
+This means that while your generator may be capable of running constantly for a few days, it will be restricted by the availability of fuel to create energy until you refill the tank.
+Although the particular wattage dictates how long it will operate, a 1-2 gallon fuel tank should last 8-10 hours.

 So if you want a couple of days worth of backup power, you should probably go for a tank that's relatively bigger.
 Also, keep in mind that filled propane tanks will only hold 80% of their rated capacities, meaning a 500-gallon tank can only store 400 gallons of propane.